kristinkspanos/data_analysis_movie_studio/README.md

   * Top lead actors by average profit include: Robert Pattinson, Bryce Dallas Howard, Steve Carell, Jennifer Lawrence, Bradley Cooper
   * Top supporting actors by average profit include: Billy Boyd, Josh Hutcherson, Joel David Moore, Rupert Grint, and John Ratzenberger
   * Top lead actors by ROI include: Mark Margolis, Lin Shaye, Noel Gugliemi, Robert Duvall, and Kevin Zegers
-  * Top supporting actors by ROI include:
+  * Top supporting actors by ROI include: Jon Gries, Barbara Hershey, Diedrich Bader, Shawnee Smith, and Ethan Suplee
 * I also discovered that most of the top actors by profit and ROI are inexperienced (defined as appearing in fewer than 4 movies).
 The studio should collect and analyze data to try and identify the determinants of success for inexperienced actors.
 Potential data points include:
   * Experience acting in non-movie projects (such as TV shows, theatre productions, or comedy shows)
   * Financial and popular success of non-movie projects